mohit07-7/BlockBid/README.md

 ## 🧬 Overview

-**BidX** is a decentralized, on-chain project bidding and auction platform built on the **Stellar/Soroban** blockchain.
+**BlockBid** is a decentralized, on-chain project bidding and auction platform built on the **Stellar/Soroban** blockchain.
 Project managers list opportunities directly to the chain, and public bidders submit trustless XLM-backed bids in real time — no intermediary ever holds the funds.

-At its core, BidX solves a real trust problem in traditional bidding: sellers can't quietly favor a bidder, and bidders can't be left waiting on a manual refund after being outbid.
+At its core, BlockBid solves a real trust problem in traditional bidding: sellers can't quietly favor a bidder, and bidders can't be left waiting on a manual refund after being outbid.
 The Soroban contract escrows every active bid, refunds the previous bidder synchronously the moment a higher bid lands, and settles the winning bid to the seller automatically once the auction closes — all verifiable on-chain.

 ---